phdah/nvim-databricks/README.md

 | Add a `h` key for `help`, in which we can see all the keymaps.
 The "list" of them is too long now | 🟨 |

 ## Known bugs

+> **_NOTE:_** If the plugin don't work, it's important to first check that any potential `VPN`'s or `Databricks tokens` are setup correctly.
+This would most likely show with a message: `Error executing command: databricks --profile prod clusters list ... ` when running `DBOpen`.
+This error is due to a failing `Databricks API` call.

 | Bugs | Status | Solution |
 | --- | --- | --- |